Aubay-Data-AI/calista/docs/getting_started.rst

     pip install calista[EngineName]

 **Example:**
-if you want to have Snowflake and Spark, use the following command:
+if you want to use Calista with Spark, Snowflake and BigQuery, use the following command:

 .. code-block:: python

-    pip install calista[snowflake, spark]
+    pip install calista[spark,snowflake,bigquery]

 To study the quality of your data with the ``Calista`` library, you have several engines at your disposal.